 Importing designs allows reuse of existing HDF5/HDF4/netCDF products as a starting point for creating new products.
-Currently HPD Desktop supports five import formats: HDF5 File, HDF5/JSON, HDF4 File Content Map, NcML, and
+Currently HPD Desktop supports import from the formats below:

+- HDF5 File

+- HDF5/JSON

+- HDF4 File Content Map

+- NcML

+- CDL

+- OPeNDAP DMR

-CDL.
-The import formats except HDF5 are all text-based so can be viewed or edited easily with any text editor before import.
+All import formats except the HDF5 File are text-based so can be viewed or edited easily with any text editor before import.